spaceandtimelabs/sxt-node-docs/README.md

 * **Validator activities**: The SXT Chain is designed to witness and validate indexed data submitted by indexer nodes.
 While the current testnet phase only involves third-party validators (and not prover nodes quite yet), the SXT Chain ensures the integrity of data through cryptographic commitments—one special hash for each indexed table.
 As rows of data are inserted on the SXT Chain, the validators update these special hashes (commitments) and add them to each block.
 Ultimately, this proves/ensures that each table managed by the chain is cryptographically tamperproof.
 * **Data Integrity**: As the SXT Chain indexes data, it generates cryptographic hashes (commitments) that guarantee the underlying data tables remain untampered.
 These commitments are essential for later phases, where our SXT Chain prover nodes will employ our Proof of SQL protocol to validate the integrity of the indexed data during ZK-proven SQL execution for client queries.

+> [!IMPORTANT]
+> If you were a validator in the original SXT Testnet, you will need to start a new validator from scratch using the instructions below.

+## Noteworthy Mentions
+> [!IMPORTANT]
+> Traditionally Substrate networks rely on Substrate-compatible keys to register node operators and manage staking.
+> The new Space and Time Testnet does not use Substrate keys.
+Stakers and Node operators will only use Ethereum keys in an Ethereum wallet.
+> Stakers and node operators will use their Ethereum keys to interact with Space and Time's Staking and Messaging contracts.
+Transactions that take place in these contracts will then be reflected on-chain.

 ## I. Prerequisites

 #### Incentives and Expectations